feelinglovelynow/ace-graph-database/README.md

     },

-    // See how the uid for the NodeInsert is _:Matrix or _:Keanu or ...
+    // See how the uid for the NodeInsert is _:Matrix or _:Keanu or _:Laurence or _:Carrie
-    // Thanks to enums placed after _: these nodes may be referenced lower @ RelationshipInsert
+    // Thanks to enums placed after _: these nodes may be referenced below @ RelationshipInsert
-    // Before placing these nodes into the graph, Ace will give these nodes uids and use the created uids in the RelationshipInsert below
+    // Before placing these nodes into the graph, Ace will give these nodes uids AND use the created uids @ RelationshipInsert below
     { id: 'NodeInsert', node: 'Movie', x: { uid: '_:Matrix', name: 'The Matrix' } },
     { id: 'NodeInsert', node: 'Actor', x: { uid: '_:Keanu', firstName: 'Keanu', lastName: 'Reeves' } },
     { id: 'NodeInsert', node: 'Actor', x: { uid: '_:Laurence', firstName: 'Laurence', lastName: 'Fishburne' } },